 Who decides if a new AI tool gets adopted?
 Who handles concerns when a parent questions whether their child's homework used ChatGPT?
 Your policy needs named roles and clear processes.

-AI Literacy Quiz Worksheet for Primary Pupils
+AI Literacy Quiz Worksheet for Primary Learners

 3. Address Assessment Integrity Head-On